-While chatting with my sisters last night, I realized I’m missing an important piece of RV Life, here on the blog.
-We do a lot of day drinking, evening drinking, campfire drinking.
-Ha ha!
-So here’s my stab at defining the 5 best cocktails to drink around a campfire!
-Pile up some wood, whether in the forest or your own backyard and mix up one of these divine sippers!
+While chatting with my sisters last night, I realized I still need an essential piece of RV Life here on the blog.
+So here’s my stab at defining the five best cocktails to drink around a campfire!
+Pile up some wood in your backyard firepit and mix up one of these divine sippers!

-First, let me offer a little bit of background.
+And a little more serious background.
 My mother died about four and a half years ago.
-Then my dad kept her cremated remains with him until he died in January, 2020.
-My sisters and I planned to bury them together that summer in Louisiana…but then the world starting closing down from Covid-19.
-Long story short, we couldn’t all meet up until February, 2021 to finally lay our parents to rest.
+Then, my dad kept her cremated remains until he died in January 2020.
+My sisters and I planned to bury them together that summer in Louisiana…but then the world started closing down from COVID-19.
+So, long story short, we couldn’t meet until February 2021 to finally lay our parents to rest.
 Dang you, world pandemic!

-I decided that we needed an official cocktail for the occasion and came across a recipe for the Corpse Reviver No. 2.
+I decided we needed an official cocktail for the occasion and came across a recipe for the Corpse Reviver No. 2.
 It seemed perfect!
-This drink comes from the pre-Prohibition time period and was consumed to rouse the drinker from the dead!
-Basically it’s the ultimate case of “the hair of the dog”, as people drank this to get over a hang-over, “increase vigor” and otherwise have a great start to your day.
+This drink came from the pre-Prohibition period and aimed to rouse the drinker from the dead!
+It’s the ultimate case of “the hair of the dog,” as people drink this to get over a hang-over, “increase vigor,” and otherwise have a great start to their day.
 What better drink to celebrate our parents!

-Well, of course, we ended up with two best cocktails for celebrating our parents!
-The second was a Cotton Candy Margarita, complete with a choose your own cotton candy selection from Walmart.
-I kept my “glass” and still use it for margaritas today…around the campfire…making this drink my first in the 5 best cocktails for drinking around a campfire!
+Of course, we had TWO best cocktails for celebrating our parents!
+The second was a Cotton Candy Margarita with a choose-your-own cotton candy selection from Walmart.
+I kept my “glass” and still use it for margaritas today…around the campfire…making this drink my first in the five best cocktails for drinking around a campfire!

 #1 Cotton Candy Margarita

-This awesome drinks comes from Such the Spot, who I found on Pinterest.
-I may or may not have a secret Pinterest Board labeled Cocktails.
-I’m so obsessed with collecting drink recipes, even though I don’t make most of them.
 Anyway, this cotton candy margarita is to die for!
 And you can get all the recipe details over on the link above.
-But this simple mix of lime juice, cream soda, cotton candy and tequila really hits the spot!
+But this simple mix of lime juice, cream soda, cotton candy, and tequila hits the spot!

 I’ll never drink a cotton candy margarita without thinking of my sisters, especially my youngest sister, Alana.
-She wasn’t all too sure about trying the Corpse Reviver No. 2.
-But she sure enjoyed sipping this little drink right out of our cotton candy packaging cups!
+She wasn’t sure about trying the Corpse Reviver No. 2.
+But she enjoyed sipping this little drink right out of our cotton candy packaging cups!
 Me too!

 It brings all the best of summer into one glass.
 Who doesn’t think of light and airy spun sugar when they think of hot summer days?!
 And combine that with a margarita?
 Yep, it’s definitely a drink you’ll love sipping around a campfire.
-Or in front of the TV, who I am to judge?
-Steve and I do our fair share of day drinking, so you just do you and try this awesome cocktail.
+Or in front of the TV, who am I to judge?
+You do you, and try this fabulous cocktail.

-Okay, this one is dedicated to my sister, Della.
-She jumped right on the bandwagon during our sister-chat about cocktails.
-Della is the queen of infused vodka, I mean seriously, if you can think of it she’s soaked it in vodka for a few days.
-And then concocted all kinds of delicious drinks!
+I’ll dedicate this one to my sister, Della.
+She jumped right on the bandwagon during our sister chat about cocktails.
+Della is the queen of infused vodka.
+I mean, seriously, if you can think of it, she’s soaked it in vodka for a few days.
+And then she’s concocted all kinds of delicious drinks!

-On to the Smore Martini, which is one of THE best cocktails for sitting around a campfire, while solving world peace.
-I found this recipe over on Host the Toast and boy does it deliver!
+Let’s move on to the Smore Martini: one of THE best cocktails for sitting around a campfire while solving world peace.
+I found this recipe over on Host the Toast, and boy, does it deliver!
 She even lights the marshmallow on fire before dropping it into the glass.
 What???
-I mean who thinks of that little extra awesomeness?!
+I mean, who thinks of that little extra awesomeness?!

-It starts with a marshmallow fluff and graham cracker rim on the glass.
-Then squeeze chocolate sauce into the glass to make it look even prettier and taste even yummier.
-Add in your mix of marshmallow vodka, Irish Cream, heavy cream, Drambuie and more chocolate sauce!
-What could be tastier?
-Well, in total honesty, I hadn’t heard of Drambuie before.
+In total transparency, I hadn’t heard of Drambuie before.
 But over on her website, Morgan says it’s “made from scotch, honey, and spices.
-It doesn’t scream “graham cracker” but it gives you a little nod to it.”
+It doesn’t scream “graham cracker,” but it gives you a little nod to it.”
 A little nod to the graham cracker?
 Yes, please!

 #3 Watermelon Cucumber Gin and Tonic

-Chop up some watermelon, blend it and pour it in a pitcher.
-The recipe I’m sharing says to strain it and just use the “juice” and that’s certainly a great option.
-But I’m not usually quite that patient, it’s up to you.
-I also throw cucumber slices into the watermelon while blending, for that extra little kick of goodness.
+The recipe I’m sharing says to strain it and just use the “juice,” and that’s certainly a great option.
+But I’m not usually quite that patient.
+It’s up to you.
+I also sometimes throw cucumber or jalapeño slices into the watermelon while blending for that extra kick of goodness.

-Simple syrup is just equal parts sugar and water stirred together till combined.
-For big batches, I heat it to dissolve the sugar, then let it cool before using.
-Keep a mason jar in the fridge and you’re ready for cocktails all summer long.
+Simple syrup is just equal parts sugar and water, heated and stirred together till combined (then let cool.)
+Keep a mason jar of simple syrup in the fridge, and you’re ready for cocktails all summer.